davetron5000/optparse-plus/tutorial/4_happy_path.md

 Suppose we make this scenario pass.
 This means that *every* time we run this scenario, our dotfiles in our *actual* home directory will be blown away.
 Yikes!
 We don't want that; we want our test as isolated as it can be.
-What we'd like is to work in a home directory that, from the perspective of our cucumber tests, is faked out, but from the perspective of `fullstop`, is the user's bona-fide home directory.
+What we'd like is to work in a home directory that, from the perspective of our cucumber tests, is not our home directory and completely under the conrol of the tests but, from the perspective of the `fullstop` app, is the user's bona-fide home directory.

 We can easily fake this by changing the environment variable `$HOME` just for the tests.
-As long as `bin/fullstop` uses this envrionment variable to access the user's home directory (which is perfectly valid), everything will be OK.
+As long as `bin/fullstop` uses this environment variable to access the user's home directory (which is perfectly valid), everything will be OK.

 To do that, we need to modify some of cucumber's plumbing.
-Methadone doesn't do this for you, since it's not applicable to every situation or app.
+Methadone won't do this for you, since it's not applicable to every situation or app.
 Open up `features/support/env.rb`.
 It should look like this:

 ```ruby